mohneeshrautela/mohneeshrautela/README.md

 <p align="center">
   I'm deeply interested in blockchain and Web3 security, as well as AI and machine learning.
-  I'll be sharing my projects here soons :)
+  I'll be sharing my projects here soon :)
 </p>

 <div align="center">